Legal

 - Acceptance and acknowledgement records for the Terms of Service, Privacy Policy, and Staff Regulations where applicable, including document version markers and timestamps.

-- Newsletter preference and email delivery audit data where a verified user opts in to .SREC. event or community announcements.
+- Newsletter preference and email delivery audit data where a verified user opts in to Srev's Crew event or community announcements.

 2.4 Tickets, Reports, Appeals, Complaints, Applications, and Support Chats